 Their 50th Anniversary celebration shows the fruit of their efforts.
 Three of their four children present them with letters expressing their gratitude.

 These are the children who partook of the family Bible study times and experienced one on one time with their parents.
 These are the children who’s arrows were well formed.

 It is also when their long-estranged eldest son returns home.

 The family welcomes this prodigal son back into the fold.
 In the final scene, you witness Charlie writing about Ronnie accepting Christ as an answered prayer.

 If you enjoy Christian films and how they often present a lesson, then Like Arrows should be on your calendar.
-This is a limited showing at select theaters across the United States on May 1 and 3, 2018.
+They had a limited showing at select theaters across the United States on May 1 and 3, 2018.
 You can now purchase Like Arrows on DVD.